Skip to main content

 Inbound Subscribe and Amend APIs

-If the last version of a subscription is created through the Subscribe or Amend APIs, when this subscription gets an autorenewal, it will be renewed through an amendment of the Renewal type.
-When the equivalent order is auto-generated, the description of the order is "Created by migration".
+• If the last version of a subscription is created through the Subscribe or Amend APIs, when this subscription gets an autorenewal, it is renewed through an amendment of the Renewal type.
+When the equivalent order is auto-generated, the description for this order is "Created by migration".

 Zuora Billing UI (Orders UI)